What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of Fora Advisor Lisa Roah

-Oahu is bucket-list-worthy, in part, because there’s so much to do.
+Oahu is bucket-list-worthy, in part because there’s so much to do.
 Think of it as the sampler island.
-You can get a bit of culture, relax on the beaches and party in Waikiki… Oahu offers a taste of everything that makes a trip to Hawai‘i so amazing.
+You can get a bit of culture, relax on the beaches and party in Waikiki.
+Oahu offers a taste of everything.
+It’s also the most accessible of the islands, and has the widest variety of hotels.
+Overall, it makes a strong case to be the best island to visit in Hawai‘i for first timers.

 Oahu’s beaches cater to different tastes